-Every Title VII program must have a parent advisory committee.
-The American Indian Parent Advisory Committee (AIPAC) provides oversight and recommendation of programming to the Adams 12 Five Star Schools Title VII Native American Education Program.
-AIPAC in addition to the roles provided under Title VII also puts on a few main events within the district in conjunction with the Title VII program.
-The Annual AIPAC Powwow and Graduation Dinner are both developed and run by AIPAC.
+Every Title VI program must have a parent advisory committee.
+The American Indian Parent Advisory Committee (AIPAC) provides oversight and recommendation of programming to the Adams 12 Five Star Schools Title VI Native American Education Program.
+AIPAC in addition to the roles provided under Title VI also puts on a few main events within the district in conjunction with the Title VI program.
+The Annual AIPAC Powwow and Graduation Dinner were both developed and run by AIPAC.

-The various Title VII programs rely on the input of all parents of children enrolled in Adams 12 Five Star Schools and utilize the unique knowledge of the parents about their own traditions and culture to instruct the students.
+The various Title VI programs rely on the input of all parents and families of children enrolled in Adams 12 Five Star Schools and utilize the unique knowledge of the children's families about their own traditions and culture to instruct the students.
 The parent committee is an invaluable resource of information for cultural instructors by either direct knowledge or leads toward other Native American members of the greater Denver metro regions.

 “The mission of the Adams 12 Title VI Native Education Program is to meet the unique and culturally related academic needs of the American Indian and Alaskan Native students.”